oneapi-src/oneDNN/doc/advanced/dpcpp_usm.md

 Unified Shared Memory (USM) is a DPC++ capability that provides the ability to allocate and use memory in a uniform way on host and DPC++ devices.

-DNNL enables you to use two sets of interfaces with memory: SYCL buffers-based and USM-based.
+oneDNN enables you to use two sets of interfaces with memory: SYCL buffers-based and USM-based.
 This is controlled by the special macros: `DNNL_USE_SYCL_BUFFERS` for SYCL buffers (which is the default) and `DNNL_USE_DPCPP_USM` for USM.
 The corresponding macro must be defined to enable SYCL buffers or USM interfaces.

-For example, to enable USM interfaces in DNNL, the user must pass the `DNNL_USE_DPCPP_USM` macro:
+For example, to enable USM interfaces in oneDNN, the user must pass the `DNNL_USE_DPCPP_USM` macro:

 ~~~sh